 Volunteering is often just the next step for engaged donors.
 In fact, that’s where most volunteers start.
 By posting volunteer opportunities on your Mightycause page, you can help inspire people interested in your cause to donate their time in addition to their dollars.
 It can also be a great way for people who may not be able to donate much money to help your cause in a meaningful way.

-Mightycause Premium offers donor and volunteer tracking with our Supporters tool.
+Mightycause Advanced offers donor and volunteer tracking with our Supporters tool.
 Tracking financial gifts is important, but your donors often contribute to your nonprofit in many ways.
 Supporters records take into account all the contributions an individual makes to your nonprofit, from monetary donations to creating peer-to-peer fundraisers to volunteering their time.

-You can sort your supporters by the events they’ve volunteered for, and add donor records with Premium Pro.
+You can sort your supporters by the events they’ve volunteered for, and add donor records with Advanced Pro.
 Custom tagging makes it easy to organize your supporters in all of the roles they play at your nonprofit, and you can even message them through the Mightycause platform!

 Build Your Army of Supporters